rolkra/rolkra.github.io/_posts/2020-12-25-R-Console-Gaming.md

 ## Is it even possible?

-R is a great language for doing statistics and data science, but it is not designed to run games.
+R is a great language for doing statistics and data science, but it is not designed to develope games.
 So obviously writing games in R is more a fun project.
-But during the corona-lockdown I started getting interested into this topic.
+During the corona-lockdown I hat a lot of time and started getting interested into this topic.
 I found out, that there are some games written in R that are running in the R console:

 * [The Secret of Landusia](https://lucidmanager.org/data-science/text-adventure/) - A Text Adventure in the R Language
 * [Tenliner Cave Adventure](https://lucidmanager.org/data-science/tenliner-cave-adventure/) - Miniature Text Adventure Ported From the ZX81